mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 - They will have more emotion in dialogue.
 - Their loot distribution has been overhauled and should be more balanced.
 - Humanoids can sprint the same way you can.
+- Both humanoid and creature NPCs have had their AI and abilities enhanced and should be much more effective in combat.
 - NPC accuracy changes based on their faction and class.
+- Legionaries have received a vanilla-plus overhaul to their equipment.
 - Securitron faces look more detailed and will change when they enter combat mode.
 - NPCs will immersively react to guns being pointed at them.